Skip to main content

 Access and PII before retrieval

-Mirror group membership from your identity provider; do not invent parallel permissions inside the pilot.
-Flag fields that must never leave their source system (payroll notes, medical or legal free text).
-If you cannot explain who can see an answer and why, you are not ready to widen the pilot.
+Mirror group membership from your identity provider and avoid parallel permission models inside the pilot.
+Flag fields that must stay in their source system (payroll notes, medical or legal free text).
+See PII boundaries for document retrieval when mailboxes or attachments are in scope.

 Citations, freshness, and ownership

-• Citations — Every non-trivial answer should point to a specific page, section, or ticket template so users can verify context.
+• Citations: every non-trivial answer points to a specific page, section, or ticket template.

-• Freshness — Name an owner per corpus who receives a weekly digest of queries that returned stale or missing sources.
+• Freshness: a named owner per corpus receives a digest of queries that returned stale or missing sources.

-• Escalation — When confidence is low, the product should say so and route to a human path instead of guessing.
+• Escalation: when confidence is low, the product states that clearly and routes to a human path.

 What to decide in the first month

-2. Allowed tone and length for answers (especially for customer-facing snippets).
+2. Allowed tone and length for answers, including any customer-facing snippets.

 3. Whether draft or archived content is excluded by default.

-4. How feedback from frontline staff feeds back into the knowledge base.
+4. How frontline feedback updates the knowledge base.

-We design knowledge pilots around your real workflows and data boundaries.
-For solution shapes and budgets, see Knowledge base & internal Q&A and Work; for process questions, FAQ.
+We design pilots around your workflows and data boundaries, with review cadence from kick-off.
+See Knowledge base & internal Q&A, Work, and FAQ.

 Scope a knowledge pilot